kristofer/data-engineering-6-exercises/README.md

 Apache Spark isn’t just a tool—it’s a gateway to solving big data challenges with speed, flexibility, and intelligence.

 Check out the [Spark Study Guide](SparkStudyGuide.md) for more concise concept descriptions with Spark.

+_materials in this repo where shamelessly adapted from https://github.com/danielbeach/data-engineering-practice_